-GetzWell Pediatrics has redefined the practice of pediatric medicine.
-We are the doctors of choice for families seeking integrative health care and provide an unprecedented level of accessibility and personalized attention.
-At GetzWell we categorically reject the usual turnstile approach to medical services, as it isn’t the best way to care for kids (or anyone, for that matter).
+GetzWell Pediatrics has redefined the practice of primary care medicine for children.
+We are the doctors of choice for families seeking a broader, more thoughtful approach to health care and provide an unprecedented level of accessibility and personalized attention.
+At GetzWell we categorically reject the usual ‘fast food’ approach to medical services, as it isn’t the best way to care for kids, or anyone.

 Some wonder why we have adopted a fee for service structure rather than opting to be paid in the usual way by patients’ insurance companies.
-The reason is that our twenty first century integrative approach is fundamentally at odds with the insurance based medical model which perpetuates a quick fix culture, discouraging meaningful relationships between families and their doctors.
+The reason is that our 21st century approach is fundamentally at odds with the insurance based medical model which perpetuates a quick fix culture and discourages meaningful relationships between families and their doctors.
 By remaining out of network, GetzWell’s doctors and patients collaborate to make important decisions about their health without interference from insurers.
 As a result, the quality of care at GetzWell is unsurpassed.

 Insurers are relegated to a still important but secondary role whereby they cover some primary care costs plus emergencies, severe illness and catastrophic matters.
 Moreover, although GetzWell operates on a fee for service basis, most of our patients with PPO insurance receive some, often significant, reimbursement from their insurers for the services we provide (subject to the specific terms of each policy).